The Happenings on Shaw Hill

 “I will.
 When I bring Mr. Taylor back.”

 Ian’s image popped up and filled the entire screen.
-“Maybe you should pay this neighbor a visit Dr. Scotts.”
+“Maybe you should pay this neighbor a visit, Dr. Scotts.”
 Ian smirked.
+“And give him one of your shots.”

 Dr. Scotts nodded.